gbibek/Python-script/README.md

 * If asked "Enter file in which to save the key ... " Just hit enter.
-* You must enter password for the remote server for the first time.
+* You must enter password for the remote server for the first time you run this script.